10 Crucial Days Liberty Exhibit Scavenger Hunt

 Use the three paintings below, all of which were painted by nationally renowned historical artist Don Troiani, to complete this scavenger hunt.

-The three paintings above and the artifacts featured below are all on display in the Museum's special exhibition Liberty: Don Troiani's Paintings of the Revolutionary War, open through Sept.
+The three paintings above and the artifacts featured below were all on display in the Museum's special exhibition Liberty: Don Troiani's Paintings of the Revolutionary War, which was open Oct.
+16, 2021 through Sept.
 5, 2022.

 Let's get started on this 10 Crucial Days-themed scavenger hunt of the exhibit.
 We're sorry if "The 12 Days of Christmas" gets stuck in your head along the way.
 Good luck!